-The Tampa real estate market continues to grow and is ranked as one of the best in the nation.
+Real estate market conditions in the Tampa bay continue to grow.
+Tampa has been ranked as one of the best in the nation.

-Tampa was ranked as one of the top markets for real estate investment by CNN money.
+The Tampa real estate market was ranked as one of the top markets for real estate investment by CNN money.
 Most of the top ten were comprised of cities in Florida.
-No state income tax, low-interest rates, and sunshine are drawing in investors.
+Investors are drawn in from no state income tax, low-interest rates, and sunshine.

 Daytona Beach moved into second while Fort Myers took fifth.
 Orlando ranked fourth, Ft.
 Lauderdale number eight and Tampa at number nine.
 The other five cities in the top ten rankings were Las Vegas (No.1), Detroit (No.3), Warren, Mich.
 (No.4), Bakersfield, Calif., (No.7) and Rochester, N.Y.
 (No. 8).

-From Wikipedia, Census data showed an average annual growth of 2.47 percent or a gain of approximately 97,000 residents per year.
-Between 2000 and 2006, the Greater Tampa Bay Market experienced a combined growth rate of 14.8 percent, growing from 3.4 million to 3.9 million and hitting the 4 million population mark on April 1, 2007.
-A 2012 estimate shows the Tampa Bay area population to have 4,310,524 people and a 2017 projection of 4,536,854 people.
+From Wikipedia, Census data showed an average annual growth of 2.47 percent for approximately 97,000 residents per year.
+Between 2000 and 2006, the Greater Tampa Bay Market experienced a combined growth rate of 14.8 percent, from 3.4 million to 3.9 million people.
+The bay area hit the 4 million population mark on April 1, 2007.
+A 2012 estimate shows the Tampa Bay area population to have 4,310,524 people.

-Afternoon thunderstorms, usually generated by the interaction of the Gulf and Atlantic sea breezes, are such a regular occurrence during the summer that the Tampa Bay area is recognized as the “Lightning Capital of North America”.
+Afternoon thunderstorms are such a regular occurrence during the summer that the Tampa Bay area is recognized as the “Lightning Capital of North America.”